-Minocin, is a prescription medication approved by the Food and Drug Administration (FDA) more than 40 years ago for the treatment of infections.
-Minocin may be prescribed to help control symptoms and prevent disease progression in mild cases of rheumatic arthritis.
-Minocin may be referred to by its drug name, Minocycline.
+Minocin is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat infections.
+Minocin is sometimes prescribed off-label to treat rheumatoid arthritis.
+Minocin is also referred to by its drug name, minocycline.
 Minocycline is also sold under the brand name Dynacin.

 Minocin is an antibiotic of the tetracycline class.
-Minocin is also classed as a disease-modifying anti-rheumatic drug (DMARD).
-Minocin is believed to work in rheumatic arthritis by lowering levels of certain chemicals that promote inflammation.
+Minocin is also considered a disease-modifying anti-rheumatic drug (DMARD).
+The exact mechanism of Minocin in treating rheumatoid arthritis is unknown.
+It is believed to work by lowering levels of certain proteins that promote inflammation that causes tissue damage.

 How do I take it?

-If you experience more serious side effects, including chest pain, confusion, yellowing of the skin or eyes, muscle weakness, watery or bloody diarrhea, or joint pain with fever and swelling, stop using Minocin and tell your doctor immediately.
+If you experience chest pain, confusion, yellowing of the skin or eyes, muscle weakness, watery or bloody diarrhea, or joint pain with fever and swelling, stop using Minocin and tell your doctor immediately.